jacordero/ESA-audio-sentiment-analysis/prototypes/optimization/README.md

 :two: To run (` execute_lite_model.py `) script:

-The script contains three functions.
+The script contains the following functions.

 ` load_test_data(): ` loads the test dataset ((to total number of record is 624)) for sequential and siamese models from `prod_data/test/sequential` .